 That’s where lots of practice comes in and it’s where I spend the majority of time with my clients — role-playing the entire segment in different ways so they can speak their sound bites smoothly and don’t crumble under pressure or slip up when surprised.

-Once we’ve completed the segment I pulled out my timer and we set it for four minutes and raced through in real-time so Gottfried could manage her own time and get a sense of the pacing.
+Once we completed the segment I pulled out my timer and set it for four minutes and raced through in real time so Gottfried could manage her own time and get a sense of the pacing.

 I played the part of the chatty hosts, complete with interjections and comments to make sure that Gottfried could stay on message even if the hosts aren’t asking the exact questions we prepared.

 By creating this segment ourselves and not waiting for the producers to tell us what they envision we invite them to take advantage of our ideas.
 We’ve done the work for the producers.

 We get a segment in which we’ve prepared the package we want to be presented, shaped the perception of our business, book, produce, service, or cause, strategically outlined the presentation of our information, and do it all in a lively and entertaining way which delights the audience and the hosts and producers.